dptools/dpdash/README-PNL.md

 > * **`DPDASH_RABBIT_DIST`**: Can be used to change the port on which RabbitMQ distribution services will communicate (default: 25671)
 > * **`DPDASH_RABBIT_NAME`**: Cab be used to change the RabbitMQ node name (default: rabbit)
 > * **`DPDASH_RABBIT_PORT`**: Can be used to change the port on which RabbitMQ will run (default: 5671)
+> * **`DPDASH_SUPERVISOR_ID`**: Can be used to change the ID name used by supervisord process (default: supervisor)

+We found changing all of these necessary to run two instances on one machine and avoid collisions.

 #### Using variables in your shell